This document describes the steps required to obtain commit access to the source code in the Mozilla source repositories.

 - One of the 3 people approving your access must not be employed by the same entity as you.

 You need two vouchers.
-Each voucher should be the owner or a peer of a module or modules to which you've been submitting patches.
+Your vouchers should be the owner or a peer of a module or modules to which you've been submitting patches.
 Each voucher must already have CVS commit access and be confident enough in you to be associated with your check-ins.
 Your vouchers are responsible for your bustages in the unfortunate event that you break the tree and leave.
 They are responsible for making sure you know and follow the rules in general, act promptly to fix regressions, are aware of and respect tree closures, etc. The vouchers' responsibility extends for three months after you are granted source code commit access.
 If you've lived in the tree without significant issues for three months, we assume you're ready to stand on your own.
-If somehow there are persistent problems during the first three months, the vouchers have the authority to request revocation of your access during this period.
+If somehow there are persistent problems during the first three months the vouchers have the authority to revoke access during this period.
 Vouching is a big responsibility, so people will make this commitment only after due consideration.
-A voucher who helps people who aren't prepared get access to the source tree will find that his or her own credibility suffers as well.
+A voucher who helps people who aren't prepared get access to the source tree will find his or her own credibility suffers as well.

 Scope of Review for Approval

-A nominee should have demonstrated both technical chops and an understanding of Mozilla workstyle (awareness of tree closures, regressions and bustage processes, good citizenship, good responsiveness to code reviews, makes changes when appropriate, etc.).
+A nominee should have demonstrated both technical chops and an understanding of Mozilla workstyle (awareness of tree closures, regressions and bustage processes, good citizenship, responds well to code reviews, makes changes when appropriate, etc.).

 A nominee's code ought demonstrate that s/he has encountered complex topics and handled them well.
 It is probably not enough to demonstrate code that does nothing inappropriate.